christian29200/Scrapping/README.md

 <li> the project called "mairie_christmas" wich get every city hall emails from a specific region of France </li>

 ## Installation
-clone the repo first to install needed gemfiles : bundle install
+Clone the repo first to install needed gemfiles : bundle install

 ## How to Use This